ehatamm/project/README.md

 This script will:
 - Check for Docker and Docker Compose installation
 - Detect port conflicts
+- Automatically detect dependency changes and force rebuilds when needed
 - Start all services with proper dependency handling
 - Verify service health and endpoint availability
 - Provide troubleshooting guidance if needed